— PROJECT NAME

 Branding, website design, and product hardware design attributed to Noella and Tarun.

-My biggest mistake was not being in touch with the actual product.
-The lack of collaboration and communication led to some incorrect behaviours and many loose-ends.
+One of my mistake was not being in touch with the actual product.
+The lack of proper collaboration and communication led to some incorrect behaviours and many loose-ends.

 The global content navigation/hierarchy was fragile from the start and we were building over that weakness.
 Like the einsOS apps were on the top level and inside them, you have these option to select the class (+subjects).
 Having all these einsOS apps as buckets in classes (+subjects) would have resulted in better navigations and we achieved this in the next iteration of einsOS, that is Kneura.